-(1) Country of Incorporation: The Cayman Islands

-The Cayman Islands is located 268 kilometers northwest of Jamaica and 640 kilometers south of Miami in the Caribbean Seas.
+- (1) Country of Incorporation: The Cayman Islands - I. Changes in economic and political environment kilometers south of Miami in the Caribbean Seas.
 The Cayman Islands is a British Overseas Territory with George Town as the capital.
 The Cayman Islands is politically stable with English as the official language.
 The Islands' main source of income arises from its financial service industry and tourism industry.
 The Cayman Islands is a tax-neutral domicile, it is currently one of the primary financial centers in the world.
 Over the years, the government of the Cayman Islands has been actively promoting its reputation in offshore financial operations with the signing of the Mutual Legal Assistance Treaty with United States and Great Britain since 1990.
 This treaty was aimed at preventing international crime organizations from dealing illegally through the country's financial system.
 The Cayman Islands has experienced long periods of political stability, and as one of the primary financial centers in the world, changes in the economic or political environment will not have major influence on the overall operation of the Company.